 Peruse the PS Plus Collection

-Sony still doesn't have a comprehensive answer to the excellent Xbox Game Pass Ultimate, but as of this month, its PlayStation Plus offerings are better than ever.
+Sony still doesn't have a comprehensive answer to the excellent Xbox Game Pass Ultimate, but its PlayStation Plus offerings are better than ever.
 Rather than just letting you download a handful of rotating games, Sony has introduced the PS Plus Collection, which lets PS Plus subscribers download and play more than 20 beloved PS4 titles.
 From God of War to Ratchet & Clank to Mortal Kombat X, there's a healthy mix of genres and studios, and even the most diehard PS4 fan is unlikely to have played every single game on offer.
 If you've never subscribed to PS Plus before, it's at least worth a free trial.
+If money is an issue, you could check out the best cheap PS5 games instead.

 Use the Activities menu